A BRIEF HISTORY OF ST ALBANS

 At the beginning of the 19th century the population of St Albans was less than 4,000 but it quadrupled by 1900.
 In 1802 a silk mill opened in St Albans.
 There were also cotton mills in the 19th century.
 Another industry was straw hat making (although this had begun to decline by the end of the century).
 Other industries were brewing and, from the end of the century, printing.

 In 1824 St Albans gained gas street lighting.
 In 1831 a new town hall was built.
 In 1836 the first proper police force was formed.
 A corn exchange where grain could be bought and sold was built in 1857.
 In the 1830s St Albans gained a piped water supply but no sewers were built until the 1880s.

 In 1877 St Albans was made a city.
-The first public library was opened in 1881.
-Clarence Park was given to the city in 1896.
+The first public library was opened in 1881 and Clarence Park was given to the city in 1896.
 The first museum in St Albans opened in 1899.
 A cemetery was opened beside Hatfield Road in 1882.

-Perhaps the biggest change in the 19th century was the coming of the railway.
+Perhaps the biggest change in Victorian St Albans was the coming of the railway.
 St Albans was linked to London by train from 1868.
 That meant the end of the stagecoaches but it led to a rapid rise in the population of the city.
 From the late 19th century middle class people lived in the city and commuted to London by train.
 The boundaries of St Albans were extended in 1835 and 1879.